DevTroli/Django_basic/README.md

 This project makes it easy to:
 * Bootstrap your open-source project properly
-* Make sure everyone gets what you're trying to achieve with your project_name
+* Make sure everyone gets what you're trying to achieve with your toDo List
 * Follow simple instructions for a perfect README.md

-## Installing <project_name>
+## Installing Task List

-To install ToDo APP, follow these steps:
+To install Task list APP, follow these steps:

 ```
 pip install -r requirements.txt
 ```

-## Using <project_name>
+## Using Task List

-To use ToDo APP, follow these steps:
+To use Task list APP, follow these steps: